Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN

 \subsection{Throughput Maximization Problem}

 In this section, we present throughput maximization problem.
 Instead of maximizing the aggregate throughput of the entire \gls{iab} network, we maximize the minimum throughput achieved by any \gls{ue} in the \gls{iab} network.
 The goal of formulating such an objective is to make sure to maintain consistent \gls{qos} via minimum guaranteed throughput among the \glspl{ue} served.
+This formulation does not seek to maximize the total achievable throughput of the network, but rather to ensure that every \gls{ue} receives a fair and sufficient share of resources — prioritizing service guarantee over aggregate efficiency.
 The throughput maximization problem can be formally stated as follows:

 \allowdisplaybreaks